-3.2.3 Key concepts: Examination of Criterion 2 reveals several key concepts which should be taken into account in any assessment, and which are highlighted in the following text.
+3.2.3 Key concepts: Examination of Criterion Two reveals several key concepts which should be taken into account in any assessment, and which are highlighted in the following text.

-"Having assessed the recipient country's attitude towards relevant principles established by international human rights instruments, Member States will:
+"Having assessed the recipient country's attitude towards relevant principles established by international human rights instruments, Member States shall:

-- (a) not issue an export licence if there is a clear risk that the proposed export might be used for internal repression. - (b) exercise special caution and vigilance in issuing licences, on a case-by-case basis and taking account of the nature of the equipment, to countries where serious violations of human rights have been established by the competent bodies of the UN, the Council of Europe or by the EU.
+- (a) deny an export licence if there is a clear risk that the military technology or equipment to be exported might be used for internal repression. - (b) exercise special caution and vigilance in issuing licences, on a case-by-case basis and taking account of the nature of military technology or equipment, to countries where serious violations of human rights have been established by the competent bodies of the United Nations, by the European Union or by the Council of Europe; - Having assessed the recipient country's attitude towards relevant principles established by instruments of international humanitarian law, Member States shall: - (c) deny an export licence if there is a clear risk that the military technology or equipment to be exported might be used in the commission of serious violations of international humanitarian law."

-For these purposes, equipment which might be used for internal repression will include, inter alia, equipment where there is evidence of the use of this or similar equipment for internal repression by the proposed enduser, or where there is reason to believe that the equipment will be diverted from its stated end-use or enduser and used for internal repression.
-In line with paragraph 1 of the Operative Provisions of this Code, the nature of the equipment will be considered carefully, particularly if it is intended for internal security purposes.
-Internal repression includes, inter alia, torture and other cruel, inhuman and degrading treatment or punishment, summary or arbitrary executions, disappearances, arbitrary detentions and other major violations of human rights and fundamental freedoms as set out in relevant international human rights instruments, including the Universal Declaration on Human Rights and the International Covenant on Civil and Political Rights."
+For these purposes, military technology or equipment which might be used for internal repression will include, inter alia, military technology or equipment where there is evidence of the use of this or similar technology or equipment for internal repression by the proposed end-user, or where there is reason to believe that the equipment will be diverted from its stated end-use or end-user and used for internal repression.
+In line with Article 1 of this Common Position, the nature of the equipment will be considered carefully, particularly if it is intended for internal security purposes.
+Internal repression includes, inter alia, torture and other cruel, inhuman and degrading treatment or punishment, summary or arbitrary executions, disappearances, arbitrary detentions and other major violations of human rights and fundamental freedoms as set out in relevant international human rights instruments, including the Universal Declaration on Human Rights and the International Covenant on Civil and Political Rights.

-In assessing whether there is a clear risk that a proposed export might be used for internal repression Member States should consider the current and past record of the proposed end- user with regard to respect for human rights and that of the recipient country in general.
+In assessing whether there is a clear risk that a proposed export might be used for internal repression Member States should consider the current and past record of the proposed end-user with regard to respect for human rights and that of the recipient country in general.
 The latter includes the policy line of recipient country's government; recent significant developments, including inter alia impact of "fight against terrorism"; effective protection of human rights in constitution; human rights training among key actors (e.g. law enforcement agencies); impunity for human rights violations; independent monitoring bodies and national institutions for promotion or protection of human rights.